 Growing up, I'd visit my grandma in the summer in Pennsylvania.
 She made the absolute best blueberry pie ever with wild blueberries.
 I sadly don't have her recipe, but re-created my own version that made me feel closer to her.
 If you've been around for a while, you know I love a crumble topping so I wanted to take the classic blueberry pie and switch it up by adding a gluten free crumble topping.

-What Makes This Blueberry Crumble Pie Healthy
+Why You'll Love This Blueberry Crumble Pie

-Gluten Free Blueberry Pie Ingredients:
+Gluten Free Blueberry Crumble Pie Ingredients:

 - Gluten-free flour blend: be sure to use a 1:1 gluten free flour blend with xanthan gum for best results.
-The gluten free all purpose flour is used in all three components of this recipe: the crust, blueberry filling, and crumble topping.
+The gluten free all purpose flour is used in all three components of this recipe - the crust, blueberry filling, and crumble topping.

 - Tigernut flour: this is a nut free alternative to almond flour that adds sweetness without added sugar.
-Feel free to use almond flour if you tolerate nuts and that is easier to access
+Feel free to use almond flour if you tolerate nuts and that is easier to access.

 - Maple syrup: the unrefined sweetener used in the gluten free crumble topping.
+Be sure to use pure maple syrup and not pancake syrup.

 - Coconut sugar: instead of cane sugar, this recipe calls for coconut sugar, an unrefined sweetener used for the crust and filling.